SSD2015/219244/Schedule.md

 * 19 Apr 17:00 - **Preview results** Mock voting is closed and mock results are posted on each site.
 Please check them, since "show results" is one of the requirements.
 * 20 Apr (Mon) - **Prepare for Prelim Round of Voting** prepare you app for Prelim Round of voting.
 Remove mock votes.
 * 21 Apr (Tue) 12:00-18:00 - **Preliminary Round of Voting**, please login to all 4 apps and make identical votes.
 Your votes determine which apps advance to the finals.
 Ratings help the teams improve their apps.
-* 21 Apr (Tue) 19:00 or earlier - **Prelminary Results Available** apps show prelim results.
+* 21 Apr (Tue) 19:00 or earlier - **Prelminary Results Available** apps show results of prelimary voting.
 Every app in same division should (hopefully) show same results.
+Two finalists chosen from each division.
 * 22 Apr (Wed) - **Final Preview** Four finalists apps are available for everyone to login and try them.
 Mock voting (again).
 * 22 Apr (Wed) 18:00 - **Preview Results** finalists display the results of mock voting.
 * 23 Apr (Thu) 9:00 - **Finalists Demo** demo the admin interface in class.
 Optionally demo mobile features.